FreudCat/natural-language-processing/instructions.md

 `module.exports = {}`
 - add `entry: "./src/client/index.js"` within the module.exports in the webpack.prod.js
 - type `npm run prod` in command line and see that a dist folder has been created

-- add "webpack-dev-server": "^3.11.0" to devdependencies in package.json
-- go to server.js in server folder and type app.use(express.static("dist")); to provide an entry point
-- go to index.html in views and add the path to the main.js file in the dist folder like you would for any js file (won't need any other ref files since everything will be in the dist folder - we will also get rid this main.js connection in a little bit )
-- install babel in command line npm i -D @babel/core @babel/preset-env babel-loader (See if there's a later verions)
+- install babel in command line `npm i -D @babel/core @babel/preset-env babel-loader` (See if there's a later verions)
-- create a file called .babelrc in the root of the project and type { ‘presets’: ['@babel/preset-env'] }   ---> we need babel to import js into other js files on the client side
+- create a file called .babelrc in the root of the project and type `{ ‘presets’: ['@babel/preset-env'] }`
-- now connect webpack to babel, go to webpack.config.js and add
+- now connect webpack to babel, go to webpack.prod.js and add
        module: {
             rules: [
                     {